-It survived through the centuries to become an enigmatic fusion of eras and cultures – a history’s playground where orthodox churches stand adorned with minarets, Ottoman palaces enclosed by Byzantine walls and highways run through ancient Roman aqueducts.
-This city has been capturing the imagination of travellers for thousands of years.
+It survived through millennia to become an enigmatic fusion of eras and cultures – a history’s playground where orthodox churches stand adorned with minarets, Ottoman palaces enclosed by Byzantine defence walls and highways run through Roman aqueducts.
+This city has been capturing the imagination of travellers for centuries.

 One City, Two Continents

+First things first, you need to get oriented in the city – Istanbul’s layout is a little more complex than most cities.
 One of the things Istanbul is famous for is that it is the only city in the world to straddle two continents.
-The mighty Bosphorus cuts the city in two halves – its European and Asian sides.
+The mighty Bosphorus Strait cuts the city in two halves – its European and Asian sides.

 The European side is further divided by the Golden Horn, which separates the Imperial stronghold with all its Byzantine and Ottoman palaces from what a friend of mine calls the Crusader part of the city – the lands that historically were given to foreign communities: the Genoese after the IV Crusade and the foreign embassies during the Ottoman rule.